Arch Linux installation

 Reading the entire document before executing commands is strongly encouraged.

-WARNING: The information herein should be verified whenever possible, as certain steps may evolve over time.
+WARNING: the information herein should be verified whenever possible, as certain steps may evolve over time.
 Every effort will be made to keep the guide current.

 Preinstallation considerations